chrisvrose/bdrec/README.md

 #### Exporting

-The app is deployed onto Github Pages (No APIs needed!) with:
+The app is deployed onto Github Pages with:
 ```sh
 npm run deploy
 ```